Skip to Content

 This is usually more gentle than docking.

-On a number of occasions, I haven’t even noticed when we have sailed away.
-Most of the time when the cruise ship sails away you will be at a sail away party or eating dinner so generally are distracted.
+On many occasions, I haven’t even noticed when we have sailed away.
+Often, when the cruise ship sails away, you will be at a sailaway party or eating dinner, so you generally are distracted.

 If you are at the back of the cruise ship when sailing away you might feel more movement.